jackson-waschura/imgparallel/README.md

  - [X] Implement sanity checks / tests for permissions before running the pipeline.
  - [X] Add an alias / script into the package so it can be run by name from anywhere
  - [X] Implement tests to evaluate correctness of the tool
- - [ ] Draft a design for better two-way communication with workers using per-worker pipes/queues
+ - [ ] Use wheel and twine to publish the MVP tool
  - [ ] Draft a design for more complex transforms (multiple resolution outputs, cropping, etc)
- - [ ] Use wheel and twine to publish the MVP tool
- - [ ] Implement a GUI for evaluating conversions & transforms before running